-T12 spinal cord injury patients should have full control over their upper limbs and the majority of their trunk.
-The T12 segment innervates the very lower abdominal muscles.
+T12 spinal cord injury patients generally have full function in their upper limbs and trunk.
+The T12 nerve roots innervate the very lower abdominal muscles.

-Therefore, individuals with T12 SCIs will focus more on rehabilitation in the lower half of their body.
+Therefore, individuals with T12 SCIs will focus on rehabilitation for the lower half of their body.

 Your spinal cord relays messages between your brain and body.
-After a spinal cord injury, these messages may not be able to get past the site of injury.
+After a spinal cord injury, these messages may not be able to make a connection past the site of injury.

-Therefore, the severity of your spinal cord injury will determine how much motor control or sensation you have at and below your level of injury.
+Therefore, the severity of your spinal cord injury will determine how much motor control or sensation you have below your level of injury.

-The more spared neural pathways there are at your level of injury, the more functions will be preserved.
+The more spared neural pathways there are at the site of injury, the more functions will be preserved.

-Inability to control the bowel and bladder muscles or inability to feel when they are full can make you very prone to accidents.
+Inability to control the bowel and bladder muscles or inability to feel when they are full can cause leakage that you cannot feel or be aware of.